RIshabh231singh-shr/LogicLab/README.md

 - **Apache Kafka (Aiven Cloud)**: High-frequency social interactions (Creating Posts, Comments, Upvotes) have been moved to a Kafka `feed-events` topic to decouple MongoDB writes from the active HTTP request.
 - **Optimistic UI Synchronization**: The backend pre-generates valid MongoDB `ObjectId`s *before* pushing to the Kafka queue.
 This allows the React frontend to bind "real" database IDs to optimistic UI updates instantaneously, preventing crashes if a user interacts with an element before the background worker saves it.
 - **mTLS Security**: The Kafka broker connection is fully secured via `ca.pem`, `service.key`, and `service.cert` SSL encryption in transit.

+### 9. Real-Time Notification Microservice (SSE)
+- **Decoupled Architecture**: Real-time notifications run on a dedicated microservice (Port 3001) to keep the primary backend free from the overhead of managing long-lived connections.
+- **Server-Sent Events (SSE)**: Streams real-time notifications to online clients with zero-latency overhead.
+Heartbeats are sent every 30 seconds to keep the TCP connections alive, and cleanups occur automatically when clients close connections to prevent memory leaks.
+- **Notification Inbox**: Users can view their notification feed with support for pagination, marking individual or all notifications as read, and deleting notifications.
+- **Intelligent Deduplication**: Unread notifications of the same type (such as multiple upvotes on the same post from a user) are deduplicated to avoid spamming the user's feed.

 ---